bjssacademy/advanced-tdd/chapter04/chapter04.md

 In a car engine that uses oil (remember those, Tesla fans?) it's important to keep your oil level up inside the engine.
 The oil is not part of the observable behaviour of the engine - which consists of foot down, speed out.
 But without the oil, the engine will stop working.

 As such, a test-only feature is added so we can check the oil level, but not do anything else with it.
 We add a dipstick.
 Literally a stick dipped into the oil reservoir that you can read a level off.
-But you can't use the dipstick to go modify the design of the engine.
+The design of the dipstick makes it hard to gain any real access to the engine, such that you could change how the engine worked.

 Here's what it looks like for our test: